mabogunje/yorudi/README.md

 into other Yòrúdí language dictionaries.
 In most cases a contributor need not concern themselves with these.

-+ The attribute list must be denoted by angle brackets of the form < attrib. list >
++ The attribute list must be denoted by angle brackets e.g. < attrib. list >
 + Each attribute consist of a key-value pair separated by a colon and must be separated by a vertical bar
 + For readability, there should always be a space between vertical-bars and attributes as well as the colon and value in the key value pair (as in the previous example)

 ## ADDITIONAL NOTES